-The Oregon Department of Agriculture is in the third year of treatment to battle the Japanese beetle—the 2019 project started in April.
+The Oregon Department of Agriculture will begin the fourth year of treatment against Japanese beetle in April of 2020.

 Thank you for your continued support and cooperation to keep this invasive pest out of Oregon.

 NOTICE!
 The yard debris drop-off site at Northwest Landscape Services (NLS) is CLOSED as of October 4, 2019.
 Please continue to use curbside bins or yard debris disposal sites as normal.
 More information about the yard debris quarantine for 2020 will be posted here or to our project website (see below).

 Información sobre la cuarentena de desechos del jardín del Condado de Washington en español (2019)

 2019 Response Plan for Japanese Beetle Eradication

 Information about the Japanese beetle yard debris quarantine in Washington County for 2019